Hundreds of Millions of Dollars Have Been Recovered for Injured Babies and Children

 If you believe your child suffered injury due to malpractice in pregnancy, labor, or delivery, here are steps to take—you don’t have to figure it out alone.

 If you’re a Marlton family and believe your baby’s birth injury was preventable, we can help.
 We offer case reviews, medical-legal consultations, and support through both the medical and legal paths.
 Our goal is to get you clarity, justice, and the resources your child needs for a lifetime.
+If you are considering legal action, we offer a free consultation to help you understand your options regarding birth injury lawsuits.

 These resources offer medical information, support groups, and programs for children with disabilities resulting from birth injuries, with a strong focus on the Marlton area.